efemberg11/GeoModel_rmakhman/README.md

-Before installing Geant4, check at the Geant4 website the pre-requisites needed: http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/gettingstarted.html Note in particular that to enable the use of geometry reading/writing from GDML XML files, the Xerces-C++ headers and library >=3 must be installed.
+Before installing Geant4, check at the Geant4 website the pre-requisites needed: http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/gettingstarted.html An installation of Geant4 including the GDML extension (which requires the XercesC version >=3 package installed in the system) is required, i.e. the Geant4 toolkit must be built with the -DGEANT4_USE_GDML=ON CMake option.
 Clone the repository at [Geant4 repo](https://gitlab.cern.ch/geant4/geant4.git), then:

 ```bash